Aqib290306/Linux-security-monitoring-lab/docs/ssh-hardening.md

 ### Password Authentication Test

-An SSH connection was attempted with public-key authentication explicitly disabled:
+An SSH connection was attempted from Windows with public-key authentication disabled and password authentication selected as the preferred authentication method:

 ```powershell
 ssh -p 2222 -o PubkeyAuthentication=no -o PreferredAuthentications=password -o NumberOfPasswordPrompts=0 analyst@127.0.0.1